denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 -On the landing page, I used a lottie files animation.

+-I added a browser tab icon using favicon.

 -The homepage includes an about text and picture, small preview sections of the shop page and booking page.

 -Navigation menu bar with buttons leading to different pages of the website like "Home", "Book an Appointment", "Shop", "FAQS", "Checkout".